jtallison/gravity-density/roadmap.md

 ## Hub UI

 - [ ] Clear Audio at once
-- [ ] Clear Audio over time
+- [ ] Clear Audio by individual over time
-- [ ] Trigger Launch
+- [ ] Trigger Launch (all at once)
-- [ ] Enable Sampling at once
+- [ ] Enable Sampling all at once
-- [ ] Enable Sampling over time
+- [ ] Enable Sampling individually over time
-- [ ] Create map of locations - use #seatMap svg to insert audience members and click to select.
+- [ ] Create map of locations - use #seatMap svg to insert audience members and click to select with in certain radius
+- [ ] ..

 [Gravit Designer](https://designer.gravit.io/) => [SVGArtista](https://svgartista.net/) => [SVGOMG](https://jakearchibald.github.io/svgomg/)